Wellness Events & Resources

 Join the FAS Wellness Discord Channel for event updates and to connect with peers!

-Stay connected with the Faculty of Applied Science community by following us on Instagram @SFUFASLife
+Stay connected by following us on Instagram @SFUFASLife

-According to SFU Health and Counselling, wellness is an active, lifelong process of becoming aware of your choices and making decisions that will help you to live a more balanced and fulfilling life.
+Wellness is an active, lifelong process of becoming aware of your choices and making decisions that will help you to live a more balanced and fulfilling life.
+It’s also about having a supportive and healthy campus environment that enables you to thrive.
+Learn more about the Healthy Campus Community initiative and Health and Counselling Services.

 Crisis Support and Services